MickaelRigault/pysedm/README.md

    - `show()`: Display the flux calibration.
    - `writeto()`: save the fluxcalibration file, which could be loaded as a `FluxCalSpectrum`.
 See `load_fluxcal_spectrum`.

+### io.py

+High level method to access data created by the pipeline.

+Main functionalities:
+- `get_night_files(date, kind)`: get the list of object of a given kind (spec, cube etc) for a given date.
+See documentation for details. *This is the main I/O function of pysedm*

+- `load_nightly_{tracematch,hexagonalgrid,wavesolution,flat}(date)`: Load the Cube-Calibration object associated to a given night. *This is what is used to create the cube*

+- `fetch_nearest_fluxcal(date, filename)`: for a given filename, this uses `get_night_files(date, spec.fluxcal)` to look for the nearest fluxcalibration file (nearest in time) for the given date. *This is how fluxcalibration files are fetched by default in the pipeline*

+### sedm.py

+_This module contains the specificities of the SEDM instrument_

+- `load_sedmspec(specfile)`: loads a .txt or .fits file created by the pipeline and returns a pyifu.Spectrum object.

+- `load_sedmcube(cubefile)`: loads a e3d_....fits file created by the pipeline and returns a pyifu.Cube object

+- `build_sedmcube(ccd, date)`: High level function that takes a `ScienceCCD` and loads the tracematch, wavesolution and hexagrid for the given date and extract the cube. *This is what is used in the pipeline to build the SEDM cubes*

 ### wavelength solution